mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 43:50

 So, who makes your confused? ...
 We make ourselves confused, that's all.
 Why?
 Because we have a consciousness already.
 So, immediately, consciousness starts to pick.
 This is [the] intellectual understanding of human existence.
 Immediately we analyze [an] existential fact.
 If we analyze [the] existential fact, we are [at?] two contradictory [aspects?].
-A is A, but A is not A. [Katagiri](glossary#katagiri) is Katagiri; of course Katagiri is Katagiri.
+‘A’ is ‘A’, but ‘A’ is not ‘A’.
+[Katagiri](glossary#katagiri) is Katagiri; of course Katagiri is Katagiri.
 But Katagiri is not Katagiri; Katagiri is [Minnesota Zen Meditation Center](glossary#minnesota-zen-meditation-center).
 So, Katagiri cannot exist alone, separate from Zen Center.
 Katagiri must be supported, must be [one?], must be alive, with Zen Center.
 It is true, Katagiri is not Katagiri.
 And then, I understand myself in all [features?].

 ##### 45:23

 This is very important.
 That's why we have to explain [ourselves?] – because consciousness already analyzes existential fact.
 Existential fact itself is nothing; no waves, very calm.
 [Katagiri](glossary#katagiri) is just Katagiri; that's all.
 That's enough.
 If I say Katagiri is just Katagiri, that Katagiri is broad scale of Katagiri, interconnected, interpenetrated with Zen Center, the people, Minnesota, Japan, and the universe.

 This is very natural.
-If you understand in that way, it's not necessary to [have a] complicated system of understanding: "A is A; A is not A; that's why A is A" – it's not necessary to say so.
+If you understand in that way, it's not necessary to [have a] complicated system of understanding: "‘A’ is ‘A’; ‘A’ is not ‘A’; that's why ‘A’ is ‘A’" – it's not necessary to say so.
 But we have to do so, because consciousness is already complicated.
 That's why we have to explain.
 That's it.

 That is [the] characteristic of [a] human being.
 Birds or dogs don't think in that way.
 When they feel hungry, [they] just bite, just eat. *[laughter]* Dogs, they bark at you.
 When you pass a certain home, immediately they appear and bark at you.
 I don't like the dog barking at me.
 But, nothing to do.
 Sometimes, well, just one word, very simple word, you can stop [it]; don't give a gentle word, just a simple word: "*shut up*". *[laughter]*